-UML Statechart Diagram
+UML - Statechart Diagrams

 The name of the diagram itself clarifies the purpose of the diagram and other details.
 It describes different states of a component in a system.
 The states are specific to a component/object of a system.

-Following are the main purposes of using Statechart diagrams:
+Following are the main purposes of using Statechart diagrams −

-To model dynamic aspect of a system.
+To model the dynamic aspect of a system.

 To describe different states of an object during its life time.

-How to draw Statechart Diagram?
+How to Draw a Statechart Diagram?

 Statechart diagrams are very important for describing the states.
 States can be identified as the condition of objects when a particular event occurs.

 The first state is an idle state from where the process starts.
 The next states are arrived for events like send request, confirm request, and dispatch order.
-These events are responsible for state changes of order object.
+These events are responsible for the state changes of order object.

-Where to use Statechart Diagrams?
+Where to Use Statechart Diagrams?

-To model object states of a system.
+To model the object states of a system.

-To identify events responsible for state changes.
+To identify the events responsible for state changes.